RoboSDK/Flow/README.md

 Cancellation of coroutines is tricky, but there is a logical way to cancel this large network.

-The publishers begin the chain of functions, and the way to end the chain is by beginning with the receiver at the end of the chain. when a cancellation request is performed the consumers at the end of the network flow will begin by exiting their main loop.
+The publishers begin the chain of functions, and the way to end the chain is by beginning with the receiver at the end of the chain. when a cancellation request is performed the subscribers at the end of the network flow will begin by exiting their main loop.

 At this point, transformers and publishers down the chain will be awaiting compute time for their coroutine.
 The receiver